getAlby/lightning-browser-extension/README.md

 ### Development

-- `yarn install` to install dependencies.
+- `yarn install` to install dependencies
 - To watch file changes in development

   - Chrome